gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 ___

 ### Uploading files via WinSCP - any size files
-If you would prefer to use a GIU to upload larger files, then WinSCP can be used.
-Instructions on how to do this are [here](./WinSCP-data-access.html).
+If you would prefer to use WinSCP, instructions on how to do this are [here](./WinSCP-data-access.html).

 ___
 ### Uploading files via the AWS Command Line Interface (AWS CLI) - any size files